Flexiboy/Classification-Challenge/README.md

 ## Project description

 The classification challenge goal is to test our own implementation of the K-nn algorithm on a pre-selected dataset.
 The dataset used to train the K-nn is the file called `data.csv`.
 The data to test our algorithm is stored in the file `preTest.csv`.
 We have 4 input variable and a label to guess.
 There is 10 different labels.
+> PS: All the data is located in the data folder, which also contains the initial subject (instruction in the pdf)

 ## Code explanation